Foreign Function Interface

 mul({ a: 10, b: 2 }); // 20

-Any issues related to deno_bindgen
+Any issues related to deno_bindgen should be reported at

 https://github.com/denoland/deno_bindgen/issues